grinnell-cs/csc151-images/_eboards/eboard20-1.md

     * MPs will be "due" on Thursday and have a late submission on Sunday.
     * Turning in the MP on Thursday earns you two tokens.
     * There is no penalty for the Sunday submission.
+* If you have other things you think I should consider implementing, let me know.

 Short notes on SoLA 2
 ---------------------